aminehmida/sqlmigman/README.md

 Highly extensible tool to manage SQL database schema migration.
 Can support MySql/Postgrasql ...

+**Note:** This is still an alpha version.
+Expect dragons!

 ## Installing

 Start by cloning this project.
-No external dependency was used and tested only with python 2.7.
+No external dependency was used.
+Tested and working in python 2.7 and 3.6

 ## Getting Started